jktam336/calorie-tracker/README.md

 <!-- Create entry to database -->
 <!-- Create button -->
 Set up button to send post request to database
+    need to fix CORS policy
+    figure out how to send request body
 Create food entry component
 Render food entry to webpage
+Grab latest entries from database setstate with latest entries